Transient terahertz photoconductivity of insulating cuprates: Introduction

-The infrared absorption spectrum of photoexcited copper oxides shows similarities with chemically doped compounds~\cite{Kim:1991hj,Matsuda:1994tv,Perkins:1998bs,Okamoto:2010iq,Okamoto:2011da}.
-Uncertainties limit the extrapolation to the zero-frequency limit, but evidence exists at $\hbar\omega \geq 0.1$~eV for short-lived Drude conductivity~\cite{Okamoto:2011da}.
-At lower frequencies, photoconductivity measurements have been limited to nanosecond timescales and are dominated by impurity band conduction~\cite{Thio:1990dz}.
-With its picosecond time resolution, THz-PC provides a method to probe the intrinsic low-frequency charge dynamics of photocarriers in the copper oxide plane~\cite{Ulbricht:2011fl,Basov:2011un}.
+The photoinduced absorption (PIA) spectrum of copper oxides at $\hbar\omega \geq 0.1$~eV resembles the absorption spectrum of chemically doped compounds~\cite{Kim1991, Matsuda1994, Perkins1998, Okamoto2010, Okamoto2011}, and suggests the existence of a short-lived Drude conductivity peak~\cite{Okamoto2011}.
+But at lower frequencies, photoconductivity measurements have been limited to nanosecond timescales and are dominated by impurity-band conduction~\cite{Thio1990}.
+With its picosecond time resolution, THz-PC provides a way to probe the intrinsic low-frequency charge dynamics of photocarriers in the copper oxide plane~\cite{Ulbricht2011, Basov2011}.
+By eliminating the influence of chemical doping, it complements transport and optical measurements on lightly doped cuprates~\cite{Ando2001, Sun2004, Mishchenko2008}.
+It also supplements photoemission measurements, which provide access to single-particle states but not to their transport properties~\cite{Damascelli2003, Armitage2010}.

+We focus here on photoexcitations in cuprates, but our work connects to broader research on nonequilibrium phenomena in strongly correlated systems~\cite{Okamoto2010, Okamoto2011, Iwai2003, Okamoto2007, Wall2011, Giannetti2016, Aoki2014}.
+In some cases, for example, photocarrier injection can induce transitions between distinct structural, magnetic, conducting, and superconducting phases~\cite{Okamoto2011, Okamoto2010, Yonemitsu2008}.
+Photoexcitation can also liberate bound carriers by melting an ordered state that inhibits their conduction in equilibrium~\cite{Basov2011}.
+Finally, a growing body of work focuses on similar experiments with quantum gases in optical lattices~\cite{Esslinger2010}.